joaomiguelvieira/kNN-STUFF/README.md

 6. [Create an application project](#create-an-application-project)
 7. [Run KNNStuff](#run-knnstuff)
 8. [Customizing KNNStuff parameters](#customizing-knnstuff-parameters)
-  a.
-[Classifier parameters]
+  1. [Classifier parameters]
-  b.
-[Software and dataset parameters]
+  2. [Software and dataset parameters]
-  c.
-[Add/remove accelerators and clusters of accelerators]
+  3. [Add/remove accelerators and clusters of accelerators]

 ## Content of this repository
 * `/rtl`: contains the VHDL files and the Xilinx IP files to generate the custom IP cores;